CDS Crypto News nine spot Bitcoin ETFs manage to gather a substantial sum

 However, despite these inflows, the day marked the largest daily outflow for Grayscale’s converted GBTC fund, amounting to $640.5 million.
 This resulted in a net outflow of $76 million on the same day, coinciding with Bitcoin’s price dipping below $40,000 for the first time in seven weeks.
 Presently, Bitcoin is trading at $39,227, according to The Block’s price page.

-Su Zhu's Surprising Revelation: Finding Enjoyment in a 3-Month Singapore Prison Stay
+Su Zhu's Surprising Revelation: Finding Enjoyment In A 3-Month Singapore Prison Stay

 Leave a comment